22ward/hello-world/README.md

-# hello-world
-This is my repository with the descriptive name hello-world.
+This is Callum, and this is my super gnarly github thang.
+I am a sophomore in high school, but not for long.
+That is all.